 Call for proposals; missions selected

 Cosmic Vision 2015–2025 is the current cycle of ESA's long-term plan for space science missions.
-The programme includes CHEOPS (CHaracterizing ExOPlanet Satellite), a small (S-class) mission for launch in 2017; Solar Orbiter and Euclid, two medium (M-class) missions with launch slots in the later part of this decade; and JUICE (Jupiter Icy Moons Explorer), a large (L-class) mission for launch in the early 2020s.
+The programme includes CHEOPS (CHaracterizing ExOPlanet Satellite), a small (S-class) mission for launch in 2017; Solar Orbiter, Euclid, and PLATO, three medium (M-class) missions with launch slots in the later part of this decade and early part of the next decade; and JUICE (Jupiter Icy Moons Explorer), a large (L-class) mission for launch in the early 2020s.

 Building the programme